• Skip to primary navigation

 Notes

-If you need a lemon curd recipe, check out my Homemade Lemon Curd recipe.
+• If you would like to make your own lemon curd for this cake, check out my Homemade Lemon Curd recipe.

 If you like this, check out more of my Cake recipes!